alexveden/cython-dev-tools/README.md

 - Cython annotations and index file for all project
 - Cython project boilerplate
 - Cython snippets for low-level C-code and debugging tricks
+- Makefile for running command shortcuts, also don't let you forget to build changed files (for example `make test`, `make test-debug p=path/to_test.py`)

 ## Requirements
 - Python 3.6+ (including debug version for CyGDB)